UESTC-ed-chen/sxxxxx/readme.txt

-Git is a fuckKkkk control system. git is free software
+Git is a  control system.
+git is free software